 About Jimmy Nguyen

-Jimmy Nguyen is a champion for diversity, equality and innovation.
-He is also an award-winning speech expert and digital media & technology lawyer.
+Jimmy Nguyen is a champion for diversity and innovation, and an award-winning speech expert and lawyer.
+Jimmy now works as a business executive, advisor and lawyer for the digital technology world.
 With a last name pronounced “WIN,” Jimmy’s message for everyone is: “Why Fit In?
 Stand Out and WIN.”

 As an immigrant to the U.S., racial minority, openly gay (and left-handed!) man, Jimmy grew up always feeling different.
 But eventually, he realized that what makes you different can help you succeed.
 Jimmy became a national speech champion in college, winning events so often that he earned the nickname “JIMMY WIN” (because his last name is pronounced like “WIN.”)